utilmeta/utilmeta-py/docs/en/guide/handle-request.md

 		return [headers.auth_token, headers.meta]
 ```

-Generally speaking, the customized request header begins with `X-` and uses hyphens `-` to connect words.
-We use `alias` parameters to specify the name of the request body parameter.
-For example, the request header parameter declared in the example is
+In practice, customized header usually begins with `X-` and uses hyphens `-` to connect words.
+We use `alias` to specify the name of the header.
+For example, the request headers declared in the example is

-*  `auth_token`: Target request header name is `X-Auth-Token` a string of length 12
+*  `auth_token`: Target request header name is `X-Auth-Token`,  a string of length 12
-*  `meta`: The name of the target request header is `X-Meta-Data`, an object that can be resolved to a dictionary.
+*  `meta`: Target request header is `X-Meta-Data`, an object that can be resolved to a dictionary.

 !!! tip
+	Request headers is **case-insensitive**, so `alias='X-Auth-Token'` is same as  `alias='x-auth-token'`

-When the request
+When we request
 ```http
 POST /api/operation HTTP/1.1